shiliu-egg/Reinforcement-Learning-Course-Assignments/README.md

   - Conduct a comparative analysis of their performance.

 ### Assignment 3
 - **Objective:** Research-oriented experiment.
-Choose and research one topic from the following:
+Choose and research PPO topic.
-  - PPO

 ## Additional Information
 Detailed information regarding data preprocessing and model configurations can be found in this repository.
 Your feedback and suggestions are warmly welcomed.